TimTwigg/Assignment3/README.md

     - tiered indeces
         - extra segmented for each token to make it easy to find the best n pages for each token
 8. ranked retrieval
+    - add more info to Posting
+        - use tf-idf score instead of term frequency
     - Pagerank idea: maintain extra index of [docID -> rank]?
     - Jaccard coefficient: intersection / union of 2 sets